acbsp/bonafide.guru/en/contents.rst

 should approach the current link, or spiritual master, in the chain of disciplic succession."** (S.B., 2.9.7., commentary).

-Further in Śrīmad Bhāgavatam Srila Prabhupada tells us what kind of personality is worth to be a representative of dicsiplic succession and recommends to accept such a person as a *diksha-guru*.
+Further in Śrīmad Bhāgavatam |SP| tells us what kind of personality is worth to be a representative of dicsiplic succession and recommends to accept such a person as a *diksha-guru*.
 These instructions are the base in realization of the "Shrimad-Bhagavatam"